 The data used for LeapCat can be a combination of data or maps.
 Maps can be based on soil, weather, shadow, satellite maps or drone data.

 LeapCat is an addition to the existing GPS system and does not replace it.
 It works as a cloud solution and it is an application to LeapBox.
 LeapBox is the core of all BBLeap technology and practically carries out the spray job.

 The Technology Readiness Levels (TRLs)

 BBLeap values open and transparent communication.
 This includes the stages of our technologies under development.
 To communicate our progress we use Technology Readiness Levels (TRLs).
 TRLs are developed and introduced by NASA in order to be consistent and uniform about communicating technology maturity.
-LeapCat is identified to be currently in TRL 4.
-TRL 4 is described as “Component(s) prototype(s) validated in lab environment”.
+LeapCat is identified to be currently in TRL 6.
+TRL 6 is described as “Subsystem(s) prototype(s) validated in relevant environment”.